-There are two big reasons why I do what I do: 1) I believe every woman deserves to have a life she loves.
+There are two big reasons why I do what I do: 1) I believe every person deserves to have a life they love.
 2) We need more women’s voices in the world.
 And not the cookie cutter voices – your true, authentic voice.
 You know what gets in the way of both of these?
-Putting constant pressure on ourselves to succeed.
-Imposter syndrome and doubting our brilliance.
+Putting constant pressure on yourself to succeed.
+Imposter syndrome and doubting your brilliance.
 Running around like a chicken with your head cut off, completely exhausted and overwhelmed.
-Holding ourselves to ridiculously high standards and expectations of perfection.
+Holding yourself to ridiculously high standards and expectations of perfection.

 I know this because I see it in my clients, I saw it in the women in my leadership development programs when I worked in corporate – and I experienced it myself.
-An overachiever since birth, I drove myself hard to always succeed no matter what.
+An overachiever since birth, I drove myself hard to succeed no matter what.
 I worked way too many nights and weekends, was always the first to volunteer for yet another project, and even suffered from shingles when I was just 30.
-My inner critic constantly told me that I was behind and needed to work harder to prove myself.

-- Join my mailing list and get Five Steps To Reclaim Your Joy
+- Join my mailing list and get Ten Ways To Say No With Grace

 - Email me at firstname.lastname@example.org